GuglioIsStupid/Unnamed-Rhythm-Game/README.md

 To contribute to this project, please follow the steps below:
 - Maintain a clean and consistent code style
-- Submit a pull request to the `Rewrite` branch explaining the changes you made
+- Submit a pull request to the `Main` branch explaining the changes you made

 ## License